-COMMIT unites academic research and (non-)profit organizations in ICT.
-It is a use-inspired fundamental ICT-research in well-being and well-working, in public safety, in science, in information services and search, and with applications in culture, agriculture, and health care.
-Its ICT-research program covers the range from small embedded systems, to sensor networks and on to large scale networks, from interaction data, to numerical content and on to text and pictorial web content.
-Ten universities, five technological institutes, and over sixty small and large businesses participate in fifteen public-private multi-party projects (for a full overview see projects).
-They ensure direct state-of-the-art knowledge transfer in an economic or societal urgent area.
-Like ICT science drives the solving of societal challenges, societal challenges drive need-inspired ICT research as well.
+Commit was a use-inspired fundamental ICT-research program in well-being and well-working, in public safety, science, information services and search, and with applications in culture, agriculture, and health care.
+Its ICT-research program covered the range from small embedded systems, to sensor networks and on to large scale networks, from interaction data, to numerical content and on to text and pictorial web content.

 What were the results?

 Commit has succeeded in combining excellent knowledge partners with industry.
 It has served as a bridge for the knowledge gap and differences, in ways of working and problem solving in academia and industry.
 The results transcend considerably beyond the state-of-the-art.
 Commit partners rose to a higher level in science, and at the same time they have been steered in their selection of problems by their high-tech partners.
 Simultaneously, high-tech companies have been made better competitive by tapping into a shorter time-to-market of new ideas proven to be robust in this program.